-Turmeric is very in right now, and for good reason.
-Turmeric is traditionally used in Indian dishes and gives curry its bright yellow hue.
-I personally don’t love the flavor on its own but combined with other spices, it gives an earthy flavor to chicken, in hot drinks and curries.
+Turmeric is very is very popular right now, and for good reason.
+This healing spice is traditionally used in Indian dishes and gives curry its bright yellow hue.
+Combined with other spices, turmeric gives an earthy flavor to chicken, in hot drinks and curries.
 I am in love with my Sheet Pan Chicken with Chickpeas, Cumin and Turmeric and I think you will love it too.

 Culinary Pharmacy.
 Turmeric is the mother of all anti-inflammatory spices.
 Try it for joint pain and arthritis.

 Typically thought of as an herb that you use fresh, it is also found dried and considered a spice.
 Ginger gives a pungent, spicy edge to dishes and is typically used in Indian, Thai or other Asian foods.
 If you like seafood give my Tempeh Broccoli Bowl with Spicy Peanut Sauce recipe a try.